 We represent injured workers with:

-- Knee, foot, ankle, and leg injuries
+- Knee, foot, ankle, and leg injuries, including meniscus tears, ligament injuries, fractures, and surgical claims

-- Fatal workplace injury claims
+- Fatal workplace injury claims involving death benefits for eligible dependents

 For more detail, visit our page on work injuries and workers’ compensation claims we handle.

-Pennsylvania Workers’ Compensation Deadlines
+Critical Pennsylvania Workers’ Compensation Deadlines

 Deadlines and documentation can decide whether benefits start, stop, or become harder to prove.
 After a work injury, report the injury as soon as possible and be specific about how it happened, where it happened, and every body part that hurts.